 “Thomas, is anything alright?”
 I asked as I entered the kitchen and took a seat opposite of him.

 “Oh, everything is alright.
 Except that reporter, Joseph.”
-He almost snapped.
+He folded the newspaper aside.

 “I’d bet my salary that it’s a dark secret what no one else has.”

-“What sort of dark secret?”
-I scoffed with a grin of doubt.
+“What sort of dark secret’?”
+I sighed with rolled eyes.